 When you submit your claim, make sure to attach the following supporting documents as evidence:

-- Paystubs or Other Wage Documents: The most common and easiest way to prove lost wages is to submit your most recent paystubs before the injury as evidence.
-If they are not available, you can also submit W-2(s) or your tax return from last year.
-If you are self-employed, you can submit your tax return from last year or any documents, such as invoices or correspondence, to prove the amount of money you would have earned during the period of your recovery.
+- Paystubs or Other Wage Documents: To prove lost wages, you will need your paystubs from before and after the accident.
+If they are not available, you can also submit your W-2s or your tax returns from previous years.
+If you are self-employed, you can submit your tax return and other relevant documents from last year to prove the amount of money you would have earned during the period of your recovery.
+Examples of such other relevant documents could be profit-and-loss statements, invoices, receipts, bank statements, or finance-related correspondence.

-- Letter from Your Employer: In addition to paystubs, you will need to submit a letter from your employer to confirm important details.
-The letter should contain the days you were absent, your pay level, and the number of hours you work for each pay period.
+- Wage Verification Letter from Your Employer: In addition to paystubs, you will need to submit a letter from your employer to confirm important employment details.
+The letter should contain the days you were absent, your pay level, and the number of hours you work during each pay period.

 Get Legal Help with Making a Lost Wages Claim